catdad/PointBank/README.md

 - `headers.js`: this file handles returning some of the common mime types.
 - `keys.json`: this file holds the access tokens for Twitter.
 Refer to section III.
 - `config.json`: this file holds some configurable options for the application.
 Refer to section II.
 You will generally not have to change anything in here.
 - `package.json`: this is the install file for the application, as necessary for NPM.
 This file holds some metadata for the application.
 Most notably, it will have references to all of the dependencies.
-This file is required in order to run “NPM install” on the package.
+This file is required in order to run `npm install` on the package.
-- other files: the rest of the files are old versions for outdated iterations of the application.
+- **other files**: the rest of the files are old versions for outdated iterations of the application.
 They are generally unused, but may have helpful code snippets for further features.
-Most notably, enrich.js shows how to add plugins for data processing.
+Most notably, `enrich.js` shows how to add plugins for data processing.
-- /public: this folder holds files that are used by the website interface.
+- **/public**: this folder holds files that are used by the website interface.
 It holds CSS and client-side JavaScript.
 It may be necessary to edit these for UI tweaks.
-- /views: this folder holds the individual website pages, written in JADE (http://jade-lang.com/).
+- **/views**: this folder holds the individual website pages, written in [JADE](http://jade-lang.com/).
 Think of these as the HTML files for the website.
+- **/unused**: very experimental.
+This is only for the brave.

-This application was written with the Express library (http://expressjs.com/), and relies heavily on its features.
+This application was written with the [Express library](http://expressjs.com/), and relies heavily on its features.
 It was written while Express was still in experimental development, and therefore relies on the 2.5.x branch version.
 It is not compatible with newer versions of Express due to API changes in app creation and the Jade engine.
 These are the other notable dependencies:

 - [MongoJS](https://github.com/gett/mongojs): this is the database driver.
 It is used to connect to MongoDB, and provides all of the necessary methods to interact with the database.
 This is usually attached to the app as db.
 - [request](https://github.com/mikeal/request): this is the de-facto NodeJS web request library, and is used to interface with the Search API for Twitter, as well as the geocoding service.
 This can be used anywhere that a web request is needed.